mycarta/miscellanea/README.md

 # miscellanea

-a bunch of notebooks for various purposes
+a bunch of notebooks that do not have a place elsewhere, yet